bartczernicki/AzureOpenAILogProbs/README.md

 Because LLMs are essentially neural networks, they can be uncalibrated for specific tasks or domains.
 Basically, when the LLM says it is 8/10 confident or probability of 80%, the model should be correct 80% of the time.

-  * A model that answered 100 questions with a confidence score of 80%, it should be correct 80 times.
+  * A model that answered 100 questions with a confidence score of 80%, it should be correct about 80 times (within the error rate).
 That would reflect perfect calibration.
   * A model that answered 100 questions with a confidence score of 80% and was only correct 50 times would be overconfident.
 Note: This is outside the expected error range.
   * A model that answered 100 questions with a confidence score of 80% and was correct 95 times would be underconfident.
 Note: This is outside the expected error range.